xregistry/spec/core/spec.md

   attribute set the `false` then this rule does not apply for the `RESOURCE*` attributes as those attributes are not used for that Resource type.
-- It is RECOMMENDED that extension attributes on different entities not use the same name unless they have the exact same semantic meaning
+- It is RECOMMENDED that extension attributes on different entities not use the same name unless they have the exact same semantic meaning.
 - It is STRONGLY RECOMMENDED that they be named in such a way as to avoid potential conflicts with future Registry level attributes.
-For example, use of a model (or domain) specific prefix could be used.
+For example, use of a model (or domain) specific prefix could be used to help avoid possible future conflicts.

 #### Common Attributes